Lesson 2 of 5

 Why Wheel Traders Sell

-The wheel strategy is built entirely on selling options.
-You sell puts to collect income while waiting to buy stock at a discount, and you sell calls to collect income while waiting to sell stock at a premium.
-Time decay is your ally on every single trade.
+The wheel is built entirely on selling.
+You sell puts to get paid while waiting to buy stock at a discount.
+You sell calls to get paid while waiting to sell stock at a premium.
+Time decay is working for you on every single trade.
+That's the edge.

 Seller Risk Is Real

-1. Sellers have a statistical edge because time decay erodes option value every day.
+1. Sellers have a statistical edge because time decay eats away at option value every single day, including weekends.

-2. Sellers can profit in three scenarios: stock goes up, stock stays flat, or stock drops only slightly.
+2. Sellers can profit in three scenarios: stock goes up, stock stays flat, or stock drops a little.
+Buyers need ONE specific scenario.

-4. The wheel strategy uses selling exclusively, turning time decay into a consistent income stream.
+4. The wheel uses selling exclusively, turning time decay into a consistent income stream.
+I grew my account from $6K to $231K doing exactly this.

-• Option sellers collect premium and benefit from time decay; buyers pay premium and fight against it.
+• Sellers collect premium and benefit from time decay.
+Buyers pay premium and fight against it.

-• Sellers profit more often but accept larger potential losses on individual trades.
+• Sellers profit more often but accept larger potential losses on individual trades -- risk management is everything.

-• The wheel strategy is a premium-selling strategy -- you are always the seller.
+• The wheel is a premium-selling strategy.
+You are always the seller.

-• Only sell puts on stocks you are willing to own at the strike price.
+• Never sell puts on stocks you wouldn't want to own at the strike price.
+That's the golden rule.

 Quick Check